dustinmichels/mit-transportation-analytics/docs/setup.md

 brew install openjdk@21
 ```

+- With homebrew, it's easy to install a specific version, but if you have multiple versions installed, takes some extra steps to configure which one is active.

 #### Option 2: asdf

 Alternatively, [asdf](https://asdf-vm.com/guide/getting-started.html) can be a good tool for installing and managing specific versions of various tools, including Java.
 Using asdf could look like this: